algorand/conduit-plugin-template/README.md

 This template project provides you with everything to get started with a Conduit plugin.
 This includes:
-* boilerplate implementations of each plugin, registered and ready to use.
+* Boilerplate implementations of each plugin.
+* Main function that registers them in a binary.
+* Scripts to get the stack up and running with a node.
-* integration test to quickly run your plugin.
+* Release process to distribute your plugin.
-* release process to cross compiled artifacts and docker images.

 ### Boilerplate